TransUnion – Consensus Indicates Potential 14.3% Upside

-TransUnion found using ticker (TRU) have now 17 analysts in total covering the stock.
-The consensus rating is ‘Buy’.
+TransUnion with ticker code (TRU) now have 17 analysts covering the stock.
+The analyst consensus points to a rating of ‘Buy’.
 The target price ranges between 110 and 79 with a mean TP of 98.59.
-Now with the previous closing price of 86.28 this would indicate that there is a potential upside of 14.3%.
-The day 50 moving average is 87.37 and the 200 day moving average is 82.34.
-The market capitalisation for the company is $16,556m.
+Now with the previous closing price of 86.28 this is indicating there is a potential upside of 14.3%.
+There is a 50 day moving average of 87.37 and the 200 moving average now moves to 82.34.
+The company has a market cap of $16,556m.
 Company Website: http://www.transunion.com

 TransUnion provides risk and information solutions.
 The company operates in three segments: U.S. Markets, International, and Consumer Interactive.
 The U.S. Markets segment provides consumer reports, actionable insights, and analytics, such as credit and other scores, as well as decisioning services for businesses.
 These businesses use its services to acquire new customers; assess consumer ability to pay for services; identify cross-selling opportunities; measure and manage debt portfolio risk; collect debt; verify consumer identities; and investigate potential fraud.
 This segment serves various verticals, including financial services, insurance, healthcare, collections, tenant and employment, public sector, media, and other markets.
 The International segment offers credit reports, analytics, decision services, and other value-added risk management services; and consumer services, which enable consumers to manage their personal finances.
 This segment serves customers in financial services, retail credit, insurance, automotive, collections, public sector, and communications industries through direct and indirect channels.
 The Consumer Interactive segment provides credit reports and scores, credit monitoring, fraud protection and resolution, and financial management solutions that enable consumers to manage their personal finances and take precautions against identity theft.
 This segment offers its products through online and mobile interfaces, as well as through direct and indirect channels.
 The company serves customers in approximately 30 countries and territories, including North America, Latin America, Europe, Africa, the Asia Pacific, and India.
 The company was formerly known as TransUnion Holding Company and changed its name to TransUnion in March 2015.
 TransUnion was founded in 1968 and is headquartered in Chicago, Illinois.